-Filter bags are constructed in an assortment of configurations and dimensions.
-The top and bottom construction of your filter bag will be dependent on the type of baghouse dust collector you have.
+Filter bag configurations can vary from one dust collector to another.
+Baghouse filter top and bottom configurations will be dependent on the type of baghouse dust collector you have.
 The most common types of baghouses are pulse-jet and plenum pulse, reverse air, and shaker.

 Pulse-Jet and Plenum Pulse Baghouse